ATTAINING TO ETERNAL LIFE

 I have preached a great deal about the first resurrection.
 This is the time when Christ next appears.
 Notice that the people who were joined to Christ had not worshiped the beast, or otherwise participated in the culture of their day.
 They actually did something to warrant the great blessing that came to them.
 They were proven worthy of the Kingdom of God.

 All this is evidence that God’s judgment is right, and as a result you will be counted worthy of the kingdom of God, for which you are suffering.
 (II Thessalonians 1:5)

-Notice the expression "they came to life."
+Notice the expression “they came to life.”
 This tells us that from the viewpoint of God, we are not alive until we experience resurrection.
-The Christians who are prepared will receive their incorruptible body, when Jesus appears, will be caught up together with those believers who have returned with Him from the spirit world, and then be mounted on a white war-stallion so they may participate in the establishing of the Kingdom of God upon the earth.
+When Jesus appears, the Christians who are prepared will receive their incorruptible bodies, will be caught up together with those believers who have returned with Him from the spirit world, and then will be mounted on white war-stallions so they may participate in the establishing of the Kingdom of God upon the earth.

 The Apostle Paul gives us some idea of the intensity of dedication required if we are to attain to this early resurrection (“early” as compared with the general resurrection that will take place when Satan has been thrown into the Lake of Fire).